Creating a digital strategy

 Braid was tasked with assessing this impact, identify opportunities and develop a customer journey plan.
 The review brought out a wide range of issues, not least how to put results in context to overall activity and a structure to identify new opportunities.

-The audit which followed built a picture of the customer journey, and highlighted gaps and opportunities.
+The digital audit which followed built a picture of the customer journey, and highlighted gaps and opportunities.
 The process culminated in a model developed by Braid and referred to as Tapestry

 The start

-New marketing assets had been deployed including a website, call handling functionality, marketing email platform, advertising assets and a large user generated content campaign.
+New marketing assets had been deployed including a website, call handling functionality, email marketing platform, advertising assets and a large user generated content campaign.

-Communication plan performance needed reporting structures to relate third party platform data against the reality of final engagement.
-A campaign generating thousands of impressions, opens, dwells, forms fills may be deemed a success by the agency, but if the resulting database consists of people who just wondered if it looks nice then the funds have not been spent appropriately!
+Communication performance needed reporting structures to relate third party platform data against the reality of final engagement.
+A campaign generating thousands of impressions, opens, dwells, form fills may be deemed a success by the agency, but if the resulting database consists of people who just wondered if it looks nice then the funds have not been spent appropriately!

 Project approach

-Braid’s approach was simple in one sense
+Braid’s approach was simple in one sense:

-- Establishing reporting structures
+1. Establish reporting structures

-- Develop user knowledge
+2. Develop user knowledge

-- Test, measure, assess current routes
+3. Test, measure, assess current routes

-- Identify gaps in the customer stream; from researchers to buyers
+4. Identify gaps in the customer stream; from researchers to buyers

-- Timeline development of assets and campaigns to maximise market intention
+5. Timeline development of assets and campaigns to maximise market intention

 The planning of the process led to a linear format, with a cell of activity for a variety of topical areas.
 Such an approach also ensured there was no initial hierarchy; all aspects of the journey had an initial weight.